-Poultry that has been smoked may be roasted in a low-heat oven, 275 to 325 degrees, for 15 to 20 minutes per pound, depending on the size of the carcass or parts.
+Poultry that has been smoked may be roasted in a low-heat oven, 275 to 325 degrees F, for 15 to 20 minutes per pound, depending on the size of the carcass or parts.
 Cover the meat with foil to retain the moisture and eliminate the need for basting.

-Brine-Smoked Procedure
+Brine-smoked Procedure

 If the meat is cured in a brine with smoke added, you can omit the smokehouse step.
-After clearing, roast the meat in a 325 degree oven for 20 to 30 minutes per pound.
-Larger quantities of meat require less cooking time per pound.
-If a cooking thermometer is available, cook the poultry to an internal temperature of 180 degrees.
+After clearing, roast the meat in a 325 degree F oven for 20 to 30 minutes per pound of meat.
+The larger quantity of meat requires less cooking time per pound.

+If a cooking thermometer is available, cook the meat to an internal temperature of 170 to 175 degrees F.